Flamingo-tech/Open-AIR/README.md

 # Open AIR

 Open AIR is an open-source system for home ventilation and control via Home Assistant.
-The goal of this project is to create an eco system of these Home Assistant compatible devices that can be installed in a wide variaty of of-the-shelf ventilation boxes/devices so you can incorporate them into your own smart home system.
+The goal of this project is to create an ecosystem of these Home Assistant compatible devices that can be installed in a wide variaty of of-the-shelf ventilation boxes/devices so you can incorporate them into your own smart home system.

-The Open AIR system must be able to do the following:
+The Open AIR ecosystem must be able to do the following:
- - Measure huidity in an air duct.
+ - Measure humidity in an air duct
  - Measure CO2 in an air duct
  - Measure tmperature in an air duct
  - Be WiFi enabled by default